awojaczek-security/SOC-Incident-Analysis_Labs/SOC137 - Malicious File_Script Download Attempt/00_README/README.md

   <em>Figure 4: Macros in Office File </em>
 </p>

-The next step is to verify the log management information.
+After detecting malware, the next step is to check endpoints and logs.
-Five entries were found, and their dates and times are very close to the data contained in the alert.

 </p>
 <p align="center">